Western Sydney Stadium: Uses

 The stadium's main purpose is hosting games for the three major football codes in New South Wales.
 The two major tenants are the Western Sydney Wanderers and the Parramatta Eels.
-The Wanderers host all A-League home matches, any FFA Cup home games from the Quarter Final stage and Asian Champions League matches should they qualify.
+The Wanderers host all A-League home matches, FFA Cup home games from the quarter-finals onwards and Asian Champions League games in the seasons they qualify.
 The Parramatta Eels host most of their NRL matches, including finals, at the stadium.
-The Wests Tigers and Canterbury-Bankstown Bulldogs also use the stadium as an alternative venue.
+The Wests Tigers and Canterbury-Bankstown Bulldogs also use the stadium as an alternative venue while Canterbury ended using the stadium as an alternate venue in 2022.
 These clubs, alongside the South Sydney Rabbitohs, confirmed they'd use the stadium as a temporary home ground from mid 2020 while Stadium Australia is redeveloped.
 However, this redevelopment never occurred due to the COVID-19 pandemic.
 As a result of the Sydney Football Stadium redevelopment, the New South Wales Waratahs played 3 Super Rugby matches at the new stadium in their 2019 season.

 The dimensions of the pitch meet international standards for soccer and both rugby codes.
-For rugby union the touch in-goal areas will be 10 metres, at the lower end of the acceptable range of 10-22m.
+For rugby union the touch in-goal areas will be 10 metres, at the lower end of the acceptable range of 10 to 22 metres.
 The stadium is rated to host international matches across the sporting codes.
-The first Rugby test match at the venue took place on 7 September 2019 with the Wallabies playing against Samoa in the lead up to their 2019 Rugby World Cup campaign.
+The first rugby test match at the venue took place on 7 September 2019 with the Wallabies playing against Samoa in the lead up to their 2019 Rugby World Cup campaign.

 On 2 June 2019, Rugby Australia, the country's national governing body for union, announced that the stadium would become the new host of the country's stops in the men's World Rugby Sevens Series and World Rugby Women's Sevens Series from the 2019–20 season forward.

 On 31 August 2019, Football Federation Australia announced that the Australia women's national soccer team ("the Matildas") would play an international friendly match against Chile at the stadium on Saturday 9 November 2019.

 The stadium also hosts concerts, the first being Cold Chisel, the Hoodoo Gurus and Birds of Tokyo held on 24 January 2020.
 This was followed by the final stop of Elton John's Australian tour on 7 March 2020.
-The Western Grandstand is capable of event hosting on each of the four levels with a maximum single room capacity of 700 in Level 1 function room.
+The Western Grandstand is capable of event hosting on each of the four levels with a maximum single-room capacity of 700 in Level 1 function room.